opensearch-project/opensearch-sdk-java/CONTRIBUTING.md

   - [Developer Certificate of Origin](#developer-certificate-of-origin)
   - [Review Process](#review-process)

-# Contributing to OpenSearch-SDK-JAVA
+# Contributing to OpenSearch-SDK-Java

-OpenSearch-SDK-JAVA is a community project that is built and maintained by people just like **you**.
+OpenSearch-SDK-Java is a community project that is built and maintained by people just like **you**.
 We're glad you're interested in helping out.
 There are several different ways you can do it, but before we talk about that, let's talk about how to get started.

 ## First Things First